-I’m thankful for all the people who send me e-mails telling me that I inspired them to set off around the world.
-As Ralph Waldo Emerson once said, “To laugh often and much; to win the respect of intelligent people and the affection of children; to leave the world a better place; to know even one life has breathed easier because you have lived—This is to have succeeded.”
+I’m thankful for all the people who send me emails telling me that I inspired them to set off around the world.
+As Ralph Waldo Emerson once said, “To laugh often and much; to win the respect of intelligent people and the affection of children; to leave the world a better place; to know even one life has breathed easier because you have lived — This is to have succeeded.”
 I still find it shockingly amazing that I inspire people.
-This alone makes everything matter.
+That alone makes everything matter.

-I’m thankful that I’ve had such an amazing opportunity to travel for five years.
+I’m thankful that I’ve had the amazing opportunity to travel for five years.
 I never expected this trip to last so long, but it has and I’m blessed for it.

 I’m thankful for all the other travelers I’ve met on the road.
 When I get jaded, their excitement reminds me why I started in the first place.